Is it better the USA is a mercantile or free trade nation?

 If anyone wants to drag the USA into a French economic model from the 17th century, I would highly advise we bring back a king and his armies to control the people also.

-Russia pursues a mercantilist economic policy today as do many Arab , South American and African nations.
-Export driven, but only the rich benefit and the masses remain poor.
-This is always the case with mercantilism. mercantilism is for the ‘haves’ and the ‘have nots’ get a pittance to survived on and are told the myth that if free trade was introduction their jobs would be taken away.
+Russia pursues a mercantilist economic policy today as do many Arab, South American, and African nations.
+Export is driven, but only the rich benefit, and the masses remain poor.
+This is always the case with mercantilism.
+Mercantilism is for the ‘haves,’ and the ‘have nots’ get a pittance to survived on and are told the myth that if free trade was an introduction, their jobs would be taken away.
 Do you want to live as an average person in these countries?

 It is not true.
 People lose their jobs because they are unable to change with the market.
 I see it in Eastern Europe where I live.
-Under communism people wanted a job for life.
+Under communism, people wanted a job for life.
 That system collapsed.
 It destroyed the human spirit and created the structurally unemployed.
 People had the expectation that life does not change.
 For these people to work is hard because they have bad attitudes and a sense of entitlement.
 They are rude when dealing with customers and lazy on the job.
-In contrast in Eastern Europe the majority of people understand that what capitalism and free trade is about and even in old age have their businesses going.
+In contrast, in Eastern Europe, the majority of people understand that what capitalism and free trade are about and even in old age have their businesses going.

-Why Americans what to adopt a failed economy philosophy and apply it to such a beautiful country like the USA is beyond me, I can only attribute it to ignorance or politicians who have not had a classical education, but willed their head with gooply goop at law school or something.
+Why Americans what to adopt a failed economy philosophy and apply it to such a beautiful country like the USA is beyond me, I can only attribute it to ignorance or politicians who have not had a classical education but willed their head with googly goop at law school or something.
 Read Adam Smith on why countries become rich.

-The why are things more competitive in the US work place?
+Then why are things more competitive in the US workplace?

 One last thing if you do not care about Political Economy, history or logic

-If you are still not convinced, try this Play the game Civilization which is largely based on a computer model of countries competing economically.
-In the game as soon as your nations switches to capitalism, free movement of labor and capital, free trade and democracy as opposed to centrally controlled governments, your civilization starts to take off and prosper.
-Citizens and workers become rich and happy and science advances.
-Try it and then you decide if you would rather have the US a Free trade nation or a mercantilist country.
-If you are still not convinced please leave your best argument for protectionism and I can easily rebut it.
-Obama if you are reading this you are welcomed also.
+If you are still not convinced, try this Play the game Civilization, which is largely based on a computer model of countries competing economically.
+In the game, as soon as your nations switch to capitalism, free movement of labor and capital, free trade, and democracy as opposed to centrally controlled governments, your civilization starts to take off and prosper.
+Citizens and workers become rich and happy and scientific advances.
+Try it, and then you decide if you would rather have the US a Free trade nation or a mercantilist country.
+If you are still not convinced, please leave your best argument for protectionism, and I can easily rebut it.
+Obama, if you are reading this, you are also welcomed.